MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 **My Contribution**
 {style="color: green"}

-Ultimately our goal is to create a model to predict whether an employee will turnover.
+Ultimately, our goal is to create a model to predict whether an employee will turnover.
 Logistic regression is a statistical technique that can differentiate which factors are significant with a dichotomous outcome (e.g., to leave or to stay).
 Adding machine learning techniques then allows us to understand the